dwpery/ClockWebApp/README.md

 # Clock Web App

+# v1.1.0 is here!

+After a long wait the update has finally dropped, download the new release to see all the new updates that have been added!

 ## What is Clock Web App?

 Clock App is an Open Source web app developed for beign used in Web based OS.
 It is powerful and feature rich giving consumers and developers a good experience with intuitive UI.
 Code is formatted clearly and commented to allow developers to make changes and edit the code to fit with their OS.